 Healthy soils play an important role in urban "green infrastructure," helping infiltrate storm water, supporting open space for aesthetics and recreation, providing opportunities for local food production and other ecosystem services.
 Careful management of soil is critical to sustaining these services, including biophysical, social, and economic management tools.
 This class will engage in observations and analyses of urban soil characteristics and functions, and provide recommendations for improving the long term stewardship of this valuable resource.

-Agronomy 375 Section 001: Special Topics: Systems Thinking
+Section 004: Systems Thinking

 Professor Molly Jahn (and Cathy Middlecamp)